Grammar and mechanics

 - To make it clear that you didn’t personally take an action or make a decision

-- If the object (thing being done) is more important than the subject (person doing the thing)
+- If the object (thing having action done to it) is more important than the subject (person doing the thing)

 Invoices are created monthly and emailed to marki.yeung@nomail.com